rdfostrich/article-mocha-2018/content/introduction.md

 One of the tasks in this challenge concerns the storage and querying of versioned datasets.
 This task uses the [SPBv](cite:cites spbv) benchmark that consists of a dataset and SPARQL query workload generator for different versioned query types.
 All MOCHA tasks are to be evaluated on the [HOBBIT benchmarking platform](https://project-hobbit.eu/){:.mandatory}.
-As SPBv evaluates using [SPARQL queries](cite:cites spec:sparqllang), and OSTRICH is a versioned triple index with triple pattern query support, we use the Comunica SPARQL engine to perform versioned SPARQL queries over an OSTRICH store.
+SPBv evaluates [SPARQL queries](cite:cites spec:sparqllang), hence we combine OSTRICH, a versioned triple index with triple pattern interface, with the JavaScript SPARQL engine Comunica.

-This article is structured as follows.
+The remainder of this paper is structured as follows.
-In the next section, we give a brief overview of the OSTRICH store and the Comunica SPARQL engine.
+First, the next section briefly introduces the OSTRICH store and the Comunica SPARQL engine.
 After that, we present our preliminary results in [](#evaluation).
 Finally, we conclude and discuss future work in [](#conclusions).